andrewiankidd/Plextras.js/README.md

 #### Option 2: Installing client side:
 1. Have TamperMonkey/GreaseMonkey/Any UserScript manager installed on browser
-2. Install the user js from [here](https://github.com/andrewiankidd/Plextras.js/blob/master/Plextras.user.js)
+2. Install the user js from [here](https://github.com/andrewiankidd/Plextras.js/blob/master/Plextras.user.js) (click raw)
 3. Done!
-Note you will have to edit the userscript to customize.
+Now the script will run on **any** plex/web server including plex.tv

 #### Option 3: Installing to PMP
 1. Copy Plextras.js to your PMP web-client js folder